Learning Objectives

 Logo Forums

-Have you wondered how you control every movement on the screen while playing video games?
+• Course Description: Have you wondered how you control every movement on the screen while playing video games?
+Programmers design the coordination of each and every possible move.
 Students unlock the mysteries behind the computer screen as they investigate fundamental concepts in computer programming.
 Using MicroWorlds software, students explore and test their ideas and develop their own 2-D multimedia projects and computer games, complete with animation, sound effects, movie clips, and music.
 This course encourages students to use their imagination and math skills, solve problems, and think creatively while developing simple computer programs.
-Students receive a copy of MicroWorlds.
+Students receive a copy of MicroWorlds at the conclusion of the course.

 Course Formats